wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/api/springboot3-api-rest-security-tokenr-manual/README.md

 -----------

 ##### Goal
 The goal of this project is to present how to implement **Token Relay** between two **REST API** applications with usage **Java** programming language and **Spring Boot 3** framework.
 Token Relay means that user logs in to the first secured application and token is automatically added to request to the second secured application.

-##### Elements
-This project consists of following elements:
-* **First**: Rest API application
-   * Input: endpoint "api/vi/message"
-   * Content: RestClient communication with second application.
-Token is automatically added to request.
-   * Output: JSON with message
-* **Second**: Rest API application
-   * Input: endpoint "api/vi/message"
-   * Content: N/A
-   * Output: JSON with message
+In this example **token** is created **manually** by user and send with request to First service.
+First service checks this token and if everything is ok sends it to Second service.

 ##### Terminology
 Terminology explanation: